Red states and blue states: Australian usage

 In Australia, the center-right Liberal Party uses the color blue, while the center-left Labor Party uses the color red.
 The formal alliance between the two main center-right political parties in Australia, the Liberal Party and National Party), known as the Coalition, also uses blue (although the National Party itself uses dark green).
 While the terminology used in the United States is sometimes used in Australia, the terms "Liberal state" (or "Coalition state") and "Labor state" are generally used instead.

 As the Coalition is dominant in regional and rural areas, states where over 40% of the population live outside the state capital typically have higher numbers of Coalition supporters.

 However, state politics and federal politics are separate and many states vote for different parties in state and federal elections.
-While Western Australia has a Labor government, federally the state has almost always voted for the Coalition, although has shifted to Labor more recently on both a state and federal level.
+While Western Australia has a Labor government, federally the state has almost always voted for the Coalition, although it has shifted to Labor more recently on both a state and federal level.
 The Northern Territory, which also has a Labor government, has also historically voted primarily for the Coalition.
 Tasmania has also been an important state for both parties over the past 50 years because, of the five Tasmanian seats in the House of Representatives, there have been times where one party has won all five of them.
 As of the 2022 Australian federal election, the Liberals have two Tasmanian seats (Bass and Braddon), as does Labor (Franklin and Lyons), the remaining seat (Clark) being represented by independent Andrew Wilkie.
 Queensland and Tasmania were considered the two states that delivered Scott Morrison's unpredicted win at the 2019 federal election and both states are the only two where less than 50% of the population resides in the capital city (Brisbane and Hobart, respectively), which is important due to the Coalition's dominance in regional Australia.

 Of the 29 federal elections held since 1949, Labor has won the federal two-party-preferred vote in Queensland just three times: in 1961, 1990 and 2007 (when Queenslander Kevin Rudd was leader of the Labor Party); and in Western Australia just six times: in 1969, 1983, 1984, 1987, 2001 (when Western Australian Kim Beazley was Labor leader) and 2022.
 Conversely, in the Australian Capital Territory, which is dominated by national capital Canberra, Labor has won the two-party-preferred vote in every election except the 1975 election.

 In Australia, the leader of the party that forms government (wins a majority of seats in the House of Representatives) becomes Prime Minister, who does not always win the primary vote or even the two-party-preferred vote (although the later scenario is rare for federal elections, last occurring in 1998) due to the voting system being unproportional.
 This happens in the United States as well.